 - A rural, scenic setting: The swim is in beautiful Long Pond, the largest freshwater body of water in MA and the bike and run are along country roads where you’ll pass cranberry bogs, lakes and farms.

-- A course “just right” for your first or next half: There’s no such thing as an “easy” half, but the swim is in the relatively calm and idyllic temperature waters of Long Pond (usually in the low 70s) and the bike and run are on flat, but rolling roads offering you just the right challenge — learn why thousands of athletes have chosen the Patriot as their first half!
+- A course “just right” for your first or next half: There’s no such thing as an “easy” half, but the swim is in the relatively calm and idyllic temperature waters of Long Pond (usually in the high 60s/ low 70s) and the bike and run are on roads which are generally flat with some rolling roads offering you just the right challenge — learn why thousands of athletes have chosen the Patriot as their first half!

-- Excellent value: Other half distance tris can cost $300+; registration for the Patriot is $260 through 10/31/18, which includes a first-class race, terrific swag (t-shirt, water bottle, other swag, finisher medal and more), race photos, a delicious post race catered meal, a chance at winning some valuable giveaways and 70.3 miles of great racing.
+- Excellent value: Other half distance triathlons can cost $300+; early bird registration for the Patriot triathlon is $275 through 11/13/20, which includes a first-class race with generous volunteer support, terrific swag (t-shirt, water bottle, other swag, finisher medal and more), race photos, a delicious post race catered meal and a chance at winning some valuable giveaways.

 - An experienced, award-winning event production team: The Patriot Half is organized by Sun Multisport Events winner of the “Best Triathlon Series” in voting by athletes in the “Triathlete’s Choice Awards” and the same team behind other popular events including Cranberry Trifest , RACE-MANIA and the Barn to Run Trail Race Series.
 The core event management team has worked the Patriot Half for an average of 5+ years and Race Director, Mark Walter, has directed the event each year of it’s existence.